 Cone shells are extremely popular with collectors because of their striking color patterns.
-Many have color patterns and shapes that can closely resemble similar cone shells.
+Many have color patterns and shapes, however, can closely resemble other similar cone shells.
 Therein lies “built in” confusion.

 Puillandre et al (2015), based on molecular studies, suggested that all these cone snail shells can be classified as a single family that is comprised of only four genera!
 The type species of genus Conus is one of these four genera, and it is illustrated and discussed here; [note: 85% of all cones shells are now classified as belonging to genus Conus].

-The officially accepted type species [i.e., the species that defines this genus] of Conus is Conus marmoreus Linne, 1758 (by subsequent designation), which is shown above.
-It has a history of many (over 100 synonym names).
+The officially accepted type species [i.e., the species that defines this genus] of Conus is Conus marmoreus Linne, 1758 (by subsequent designation), which is shown below.
+It has a history of overnaming (over 100 synonym names).
 Like all cone gastropods, it is a predatory snail that is venomous.
-It lives in tropical waters in the Indian Ocean, in the western part of the Pacific Ocean (e.g., Fiji Island and the Marshall Islands, and also off Australia (e.g., Northern Territory and Queensland).
+It lives in tropical waters in the Indian Ocean, in the western part of the Pacific Ocean (e.g., Fiji Island and the Marshall Islands), and also off Australia (e.g., Northern Territory and Queensland).

 Conus marmoreus 7.5 cm height [= 3 inches], two views: apertural, followed by the abapertural view of the type species of Conus; Indo-Pacific.